urbit/urbit.org-reloaded/content/docs/userspace/http-api-guide.md

 enough unacknowledged events accumulate.
 The `Urbit` object handles event acknowledgement automatically, so you don't need to worry about this.

-Since the `Urbit` object handles channels internally, you don't typically need to deal with them at all.
-There is, however, the [`delete()`](#delete-channel) function if you want to close the whole channel and end all subscriptions at once.

 Eyre automatically creates a channel when a poke or subscription request is first sent to `/~/channel/[a new channel ID]`.
 If your web app is served external to the ship and you use the `authenticate` function [described